Bejjenki-Rakesh2003/Calculator/README.md

 Open the index.html file in your browser.

 Enter the required values:
-Principal Amount
+Principal Amount:
-Rate of Interest (%)
+Rate of Interest (%):
-Start Date
+Start Date:
-End Date
+End Date:

 Click on "Calculate Interest."
 View the results displayed below.